pingcap/docs/tidb-cloud/tidb-cloud-budget.md

 ## Prerequisites

-To view, create, and edit budgets of your organization, you must be in the `Organization Owner` or `Organization Billing Admin` role of your organization.
+To view, create, edit, or delete budgets of your organization or projects, you must be in the `Organization Owner` or `Organization Billing Admin` role of your organization.

 ## View the budget information